-Resident Research Day 2019
+Residents' Research Day 2021

-Visiting Professor Dr. Tom Hayakawa
+Visiting Professor Dr. Michel Saint-Cyr

 Research Day is always the highlight of our academic year as our residents present their academic pursuits.
-The Dr. Robert McFarlane Resident Research Award, a Prize endowed by the graduates of the Western University Plastic Surgery Teaching program in recognition of Dr. McFarlane who was the founder of the Division and a world-renowned hand surgeon, is awarded to the resident with the best overall research presentation.
-Dr. Spencer Chambers and Dr. Stacy Fan tied for first place for their papers "Interfascicular Anatomy of the Motor Branch of the Ulnar Nerve: A Cadaveric Study" and "A Biomechanical Study Comparing Uniplanar and Multiplanar Wrist Motion in Two Positions of Four Corner Fusion" respectively.
+The Dr. Robert McFarlane Resident Research Award, a prize endowed by the graduates of the Western University Plastic Surgery Teaching program in recognition of Dr. McFarlane who was the founder of the Division and a world-renowned hand surgeon, is awarded to the resident with the best overall research presentation.
+This year, Dr. Spencer Chambers and Dr. Stacy Fan tied for first place for their papers "Interfascicular Anatomy of the Motor Branch of the Ulnar Nerve: A Cadaveric Study" and "A Biomechanical Study Comparing Uniplanar and Multiplanar Wrist Motion in Two Positions of Four Corner Fusion" respectively.

 Dr. Kitty Wu was the recipient of the award for "Best Presentation" again this year for her talk entitled "A new surface landmark for thumb digital nerve bifurcation: a cadaveric study."
 Our residents have gone on to present their research at many national and international forums and have been prize winners at these venues as well.

 The residents presented "The Waldo Stavraky Award for Best Clinical Teacher" to Dr. Joshua Gillis this year.
 Congratulations, Dr. Gillis!